GRJ (Independent) Booking Conditions

 The information contained in our brochure and on our website is correct to the best of our knowledge at the time of the brochure going to print or at the time of publication on our website.
 Whilst every effort is made to ensure the accuracy of the brochure and prices at the time of printing or publication, regrettably errors do occasionally occur.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us at the time of booking.

 We may provide you with information (in our brochure, on our website, in your quotation, at the time of booking and/or when you are on holiday) about activities and excursions which are available in the area you are visiting but cannot be pre-booked with us or otherwise purchased via ourselves.
-We have no involvement in any such activities or excursions which are not run, supervised, controlled, inspected or endorsed in any way by us.
+We have no involvement in any such activities or excursions which are not run, supervised, controlled, inspected or endorsed in any way by us even when we suggest particular operators/other third parties and/or assist you in booking such activities or excursions in any way.
 They are provided by local operators or other third parties who are entirely independent of us.
 They do not form any part of your contract with us.
 We cannot accept any liability on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 12(1) of our booking conditions will not apply to them.
 We do not however exclude liability for the negligence of ourselves or our employees resulting in your death or personal injury.
 We cannot guarantee accuracy at all times of information given in relation to such activities or excursions or about the area(s) you are visiting generally (except where this concerns the services which will form part of your contract) or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
 If you feel that any of the activities or excursions mentioned in our brochure or on our website which are not part of our contract are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation.

 If we become aware of any material alterations to destination/area information and/or such outside activities or excursions which can be reasonably expected to affect your decision to book a holiday with us, we will pass on this information at the time of booking.